-Next, add the sweet batter right on top of the butter.
+Next, add the sweet cake batter right on top of the butter.
 No need to even smooth it out edge to edge.
-Let the cobbler do the work for you.
+Just dump and go – let the cobbler do the work for you!

-When this cherry cobbler goes into the oven, that’s when the magic happens.
+When this Cherry Cupa Cobbler, sometimes also called Cuppa Cobbler, goes into the oven, that’s when the “magic” happens.
 This is by far one of the easiest recipes I’ve made for cherry cobbler.
 It’s moved to the top of quick and easy family favorites for sure.

 I’ll be trying this again over the summer with some other fruit.
 My daughter loves blueberries – and cobbler!
-Peach Cobbler would be a welcome addition to any backyard barbecue or cook-out.
+Peach Cobbler would be a welcome addition to any backyard barbecue or cook-out – I first tried it at a work potluck.
 No one will ever know you only spent 3 minutes assembling it.